sodadata/docs/soda-cl/recon.md

 <br />

-To define reconciliation checks, best practice dictates that you prepare a **recon YAML** file separate from your checks YAML file which contains regular, non-reconciliation checks for data quality in your data source.
+To define reconciliation checks, best practice dictates that you prepare a `recon.yml` file separate from your checks YAML file which contains regular, non-reconciliation checks for data quality in your data source.
 Technically, you can use one YAML file to contain all recon and regular SodaCL checks, but troubleshooting and issue investigation is easier if you use separate files.

-In a recon YAML file, you must first provide reconciliation metadata for the checks, as per the configuration in the example and table below.
+In a `recon.yml` file, you must first provide reconciliation metadata for the checks, as per the configuration in the example and table below.
 {% include code-header.html %}
 ```yaml
 reconciliation my_project_name: